-Abstraction is a key concept in programming as it can drastically simplify both implementation and code maintenance.
-It is particularly well suited to SPARK and its modular analysis.
-This section explains what state abstraction is and how it can be specified in SPARK.
-We will provide details on how it impacts GNATprove's analysis both in terms of information flow and proof of program properties.
+Abstraction is a key concept in programming that can drastically simplify both the implementation and maintenance of code.
+It's particularly well suited to SPARK and its modular analysis.
+This section explains what state abstraction is and how you use it in SPARK.
+We explain how it impacts GNATprove's analysis both in terms of information flow and proof of program properties.

-- reduce the number of variables that need to be considered in flow analysis and proof, which may be critical for scaling the analysis to programs with thousands of global variables.
+- reduce the number of variables that need to be considered in flow analysis and proof, a reduction which may be critical in order to scale the analysis to programs with thousands of global variables.

-The abstraction principle is commonly used in programming languages.
-It consists in having two views of the same object: an abstract one and a refined one.
-The abstract one --- usually called specification --- only describes what the object does in a coarse way.
-A subprogram's specification usually explains how it should be called, how many parameters it has, of which type, etc., as well as what it will do, return a result, modify one of its parameters, etc.
+Abstraction is an important part of programming language design.
+It provides two views of the same object: an abstract one and a refined one.
+The abstract one --- usually called specification --- describes what the object does in a coarse way.
+A subprogram's specification usually describes how it should be called (e.g., parameter information such as how many and of what types) as well as what it does (e.g., returns a result or modifies one or more of its parameters).

-Contract based programming as supported in Ada allows contracts to be added to a subprogram's specification.
-Contracts can be used to describe the subprogram's behavior in a more fine-grained manner.
-All the details of how the subprogram actually works are left to its refined view, that is, its implementation.
+Contract-based programming, as supported in Ada, allows contracts to be added to a subprogram's specification.
+You use contracts to describe the subprogram's behavior in a more fine-grained manner, but all the details of how the subprogram actually works are left to its refined view, its implementation.

-called on a unique argument, which should be a variable of type
+called with a single argument, a variable of type

-only effect will be to strictly increase the value of its argument.
+the subproram is to increase the value of its argument.

 Why is Abstraction Useful?¶